+Worried about your newborn having Jaundice?
 You love everything about the color yellow until you have a baby that the doctor suspects of having Newborn Jaundice.
-Everything changes from then.
+Everything changes from here.
 You examine the little creature (at least) 5 times per hour just to make sure the yellow tinge you noticed on his forehead or in her eyes has reduced.

 Newborn Jaundice is a very common condition (usually lasting for the first 3 to 5 days from the birth) and it causes yellow discoloration in the skin and eyes of the newborn.
 It is also common for baby Jaundice to keep showing its symptoms till your baby is 14 days old or so.
 But the Jaundice level (determined by the test carried out by the nurse) as well as the yellowish color of your baby should keep on reducing, otherwise, it could be dangerous.